jchassin/homebridge-owfs/README.md

 # homebridge-owfs
 This is a plugin for the DS18B20 temperature sensors.
 As Pre-requisite, you need to have OWFS installed on your RPi.
-This plugin relies on OWFS filesystem directly.
-In a near future, this plugin will be ported on OWSERVER in order to acquire sensors remotely.
+From version 1.1.0, this plugin relies on OWSERVER protocol to poll 1-wire devices (previous versions used owfs directly through fs access).

 Installation
 --------------------